brh55/generator-spark-bot/app/templates/readme.md

 ## Configure
 Your bot's settings have already been configured during scaffolding, but these can be updated within the `.env` file.

+## Scripts
+- `npm run test` - Run linter and unit test
+- `npm start` - Start the bot

 ## Commands
 The bot will automatically register commands for any files defined in the `./commands` directory.
-These commands must export an object with a `trigger` and `callback` property.
+These commands must follow an interface that exports a `trigger` property and `callback` method.

 ### trigger | [`<RegEx>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), [`<string>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)

-The trigger that the bot will listen for, and the associated callback will be executed.
+The contextual trigger that will cause the bot to execute the callback upon matches.

 ### callback | [`<function>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)

 The function to be executed

 ## Usage